joanmiespada/pmp_empowered/apis/readme.md

 ```
 If you are running with Node 10, please, use yarn with `--ignore-engines`

-Once all modules are in node_modules folder you should run every API in unique terminal.
+Once all modules are in node_modules folder (in apis folder) you should run every API in unique terminal.
-Firt of all, starting with `loginapi`with command: `yarn nodemon-loginapi`.
+First of all, starting with `loginapi` with command: `yarn nodemon-loginapi`.
 If you want execute CRUD operations to create users then run `yarn nodemon-userapi`.
+However, if you want start all apis at the same time, execute: `yarn nodemon`.

+Please, check `package.json` script section for details.

 ### Setup